 Virgin Mobile customers on our 4G plans benefit from inclusive data-free messaging on WhatsApp, Facebook Messenger and Twitter.
 Making voice or video calls from WhatsApp and Facebook Messenger apps will decrement your data allowance and is chargeable.
 Live streaming from Twitter will also consume your data allowance and is chargeable

-4.6 If proxy servers or Virtual Private Network (VPNs) are used to access the Virgin Media portal pages or the data-free messaging services, the encrypted data will flow between your device and the proxy or VPN provider’s network path, so we cannot tell if the usage should be data-free.
-As a result all data usage through proxy servers or VPNs will consume your data allowance.
+4.6.
+If iCloud Private Relay, proxy servers or Virtual Private Network (VPNs) are used to access the Virgin Media portal pages or the data-free messaging services, the encrypted data will flow between your device and the Private Relay, proxy or VPN provider’s network path, so we cannot tell if the usage should be data-free.
+As a result all data usage through Private Relay, proxy servers or VPNs will consume your data allowance.

 5. Data charging and rounding rules

 5.1.
 All data is rounded up to the nearest 1KB.
 Once data has reached our network billing rules are applied as to whether the specific type of data is chargeable dependent on tariff and bundle.
 Tariffs and bundles can change over time and are identified on our website